lwp0201/lwp0201/README.md

 ---

--   🔭 I’m currently working for Bairong Inc
+-   🔭 I’m currently Studing in NBU.

--   🌱 I’m currently learning React ecosystem.
-Such as react, redux, hooks and so on

--   🛠 I'm currently coding BattleCity

--   💬 Ask me about JavaScript and fed tecnology

 -   📫 How to reach me: [on my HomePage](https://github.com/lwp0201/)

--   😄 Pronouns: He/Him

 -   🐱 Proud cat dad of bomb :)